Cygnus Hyoga: Reception

+Video game journalist Drew Mackie in an article for his website Thrilling Tales of Old Video Games drew a parallel between Remy and Final Fantasy VII character Vincent Valentine, in that both characters had someone they cared about hidden in a submerged cave.
+He suggested the both concepts may be a homage Hyoga's relationship with his mother.
+In the series, his mother's body is lost at sea and becomes frozen at the bottom of the ocean, with Hyoga training his body to reach her preserved corpse.
+Hyoga's fixation his mother comes across as oedipal, and in this way he pointed out how both characters have an illicit undertone with their own lovers, complete with a resolution of letting them go to achieve greater power.

 Hyoga's role in other films and series have been the subject of discussion.
 In regards to the Netflix series, HobbyConsolas felt Hyoga's backstory was well written despite some issues with the narrative.
-While liking Legend of the Sanctuarys themes, the same site was surprised by the handling of Hyoga who appears driving a bike.
+While liking Legend of the Sanctuarys themes, the same site was surprised by the handling of Hyoga, who appears driving a bike.
 In a review of Legend of Sanctuary, Screen praised the homage to Hyoga's techniques and noted the older fans glorified his battle with Camus.
-In Japan Hyoga is a popular character ranking at 2nd in the main character polls of the bronze saints.
+In Japan, Hyoga is a popular character, ranking at 2nd in the main character polls of the Bronze Saints.